AdobeDocs/commerce-php/src/pages/best-practices/tutorials/create-admin-page.md

 ## Routing and navigation

 Before we can view the module's page, we need a way to navigate to it.
-These files create a link to the page in the left navigation and tells Magento how to resolve requests for that page.
+These files create a link to the page in the left navigation and indicates how to resolve requests for that page.

 For more information on this topic, see: [routing](../../development/components/routing.md).